spinkstowork/gridRegionSignals/README.md

 Also see files:

+  - problemDescription.pdf This is the PDF that has a description of the requirements

   When coding these modules, I used a technique to allow some documentation to be extracted later by using grep.
 The files are a little sloppy as I havent edited the raw output, but the comments are there and can be read with a little effort.